Marie Kaldvee: Women's

 At 15 years old, Turmann made her European Curling Championships debut, playing lead for the Estonian team skipped by Küllike Ustav at the 2010 European Curling Championships.
 The team finished seventeenth overall.
 Turmann again played for Estonia at the 2014 European Curling Championships, on a team skipped by Maile Mölder.
 Despite being the team's official alternate, Turmann played in all twelve matches.
-The team played in the A division of the event, and finished in eighth place overall.
+The team played in the A division of the event and finished in eighth place overall.

 In 2017, she won the Estonian women's curling championship.

-At the 2017 European Curling Championships she skipped the Estonian team for the first time.
+At the 2017 European Curling Championships, she skipped the Estonian team for the first time.
 The team won third place in the B Division.
 The team won the Estonian Women's National Championship once again in 2018.
 At the 2018 European Curling Championships, she led her team to a second-place finish in the B Division.
 This qualified Estonia for the 2019 World Qualification Event for a chance to make it to the 2019 World Women's Curling Championship.
 At the Qualification event, the team could not make the playoffs, finishing with a 3–4 record.
 In 2019, the team won their first World Curling Tour event at the Tallinn Ladies International Challenger.
 A few weeks later, Turmann once again skipped the Estonian team at the 2019 European Curling Championships where her team got to compete in the A Division.
 They finished with a 2–7 record, which qualified them once again for the 2020 World Qualification Event.
 There, they just missed the playoffs with a 4–3 record.
 The team won two more national championships in 2020 and 2021.

-Due the COVID-19 pandemic, the field at the 2021 World Women's Curling Championship was expanded to 14 teams, after the 2020 World Women's Curling Championship was cancelled.
+Due to the COVID-19 pandemic, the field at the 2021 World Women's Curling Championship was expanded to 14 teams, after the 2020 World Women's Curling Championship was cancelled.
 The 2021 event was originally planned to be hosted by Switzerland, giving that nation an automatic entry.
 This gave Europe an extra qualification spot for the 2021 Worlds, which was based on the results of the 2019 European Championship, the last Euros held before the pandemic.
 As they had finished 8th, this qualified Estonia and the Turmann rink for the 2021 Worlds, the first time Estonia would play at the World Championships.
 At the World Championships, Turmann led Estonia to a 1–12 record, in last place.
-Their lone win coming against Germany.
+Their lone win came against Germany.